 The authority granted to representatives comes with significant responsibility.
 They may need to make important decisions regarding investments, property management, healthcare choices, or other matters depending on the specific circumstances.
 In each case, they must exercise diligence in carrying out these tasks while considering what would be most advantageous for the beneficiaries involved.

-Breaching fiduciary responsibilities can have severe consequences for representatives or administrators.
-Legal action may be taken against them if it is found that they acted in a manner that harmed the beneficiaries or failed to fulfill their duties appropriately.
+Breaching fiduciary responsibilities can have severe consequences for personal representatives.
+Legal action may be taken against them if it is found that they acted in a manner that harmed the beneficiaries.

 FAQs